 You Will Need Permits & Inspections for Modular Construction

 A common misconception in modular buildings is that you can bypass the process of applying for and obtaining building permits and inspections.
 This is untrue.
 Modular construction is construction and, even though you are utilizing alternate construction methods, your project still needs to follow the traditional permit process.
-Additionally, modular buildings need to be built to meet appropriate local and state building codes.
+Additionally, modular buildings need to be built to meet appropriate federal and state building codes.

 Building Permits for Modular Construction

 Construction or building permits are required for new construction or major renovations.
 Each region of the country is different and, depending on your project type, different approvals, variances, and/or permits are required.
-For example, in some areas local approval is enough, but in other areas county approval is necessary.
+For example, in some areas, local approval is enough, but in other areas county approval is necessary.

 Don’t be fooled into thinking a modular construction timeline can omit the permit process.
 A modular building cannot simply show up on-site without approval from local authorities.